fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 The fact that UDP is much more bare bones grants it flexibility - an application may require one aspect of reliability but not require others - e.g. in-order delivery may be relevant, but not retransmission or duplication.
 An application developer can simply build additional services on top of UDP, rather than deal with the additional complexities within TCP.

 ### What is the TCP handshake?
+The TCP handshake is a process of establishing a TCP connection between a client and a server that needs to occur (in theory) prior to each request.
+The process is:
+1. The sender sends an empty TCP segment (i.e. without a data payload), with the `SYN` flag set to `1`.
+2. The receiver receives the `SYN` message, and sends an empty TCP segment with the `SYN ACK` flags set to `1`.
+3. The sender receives the `SYN ACK` flag, and sends an empty message with the `ACK` flag set to `1`.
+After sending this `ACK` message, the sender is able to start transmitting data to the receiver.
+4. Once the receiver receives the `ACK` message, it is able to send data back to the sender.

+The TCP handshake, in reality, might occur less frequently than with each request, things like `keep-alives` or pipelining exist to 're-use' a TCP connection for multiple requests.
+While it provides for an aspect of reliability (i.e. ensuring a live connection is established before sending data), the additional sending of messages contributes to latency, since messages cannot be sent until this handshake is complete.

 ### What is pipelining?
+In theory, the TCP handshake must occur prior to every request being made (i.e. establish a TCP connection).
+This would slow down the message delivery process, since additional latency is increased through waiting for the messages in the TCP handshake to send, and is generally an inefficient process - only a single message can be sent at a time, and much of the time is spent waiting for an acknowledgment.

+Pipelining is a way to reduce this connection overhead by sending multiple requests at a time over a single TCP connection (i.e. some 'persistence' is introduced to the TCP connection).
+The number of messages depends on the value set in the `window size` field in the TCP segment header.
+Pipelining does _not_ impact reliability, since each message still receives an acknowledgment, and retransmission can occur.
+It improves bandwidth utilisation, since more requests are being transferred over the connection for a given unit of time.

 ### What is flow control?
+Flow control is a way that TCP can avoid the recipient of messages from being overwhelmed by too much data (i.e. more than it can process) at a particular point in time.
+A receiver typically has a maximum capacity for processing data; data in excess of this processing capacity will be stored in a buffer (whose size depends on the operating system and physical resources), to be processed when the receiver has the capacity to do so.
+However, when this buffer is full, additional data is not added to the buffer - it is simply dropped.

+While TCP does provide for retransmission, retransmission adds to latency, both through introducing additional round trips to the transmission process, but also potentially introducing queuing delay through additional Head-of-Line blocking if subsequent messages need prior messages to be resent and processed.
+To reduce the likelihood of this occuring, the receiver, in it's acknowledgment messages, is able to change the value in the `window size` header field, to indicate to the sender it is being overwhelmed by the amount of data being sent to it.
+As a result, the sender will reduce the amount of requests sent per connection, to allow the receiver to 'catch-up'.

 ### What is congestion avoidance?